arnognulf/dotfiles/prompt/README.md

 Supported shells
 ================
-Tested on bash 5.2.
+Tested on bash 5.2 and zsh 5.9

-ZSH is not supported (help wanted!).

 Supported terminals
 ===================
-gradient colors are availible on
-* libvte based terminals: gnome-terminal, xfce4-terminal
-* kitty
-* alacritty
-* konsole
-* xterm
-* stterm
-* terminology
-* tmux
-* GNU screen

-gradient colors are NOT available on the following due to missing truecolor color attributes:
+gradient colors are availible on truecolor terminals see https://github.com/termstandard/colors for a comprehensive list of supported terminal status.

-* rxvt, rxvt-unicode
-* vt100
-* Mac OS X Terminal
+Notably, Mac OS X Terminal does not support truecolor.

 FAQ
 ===